Managing Clients

 Tips

 • Use accounts to group related contacts.
-A property management company with ten properties should be one account with ten nested contacts.
+A property management company with several stakeholders can still be one account with multiple nested contacts.

 • Tag clients early.
 Tags make filtering and marketing campaigns much easier down the road.